Insider’s Review of Hemingways Nairobi

 A note for families & children

 East Africa’s people are justly renowned for their delight in meeting and caring for children, and Hemingways—it almost goes without saying—is a joyful exemplar of that spirit.

 - En-suite bathrooms

 Activities in Nairobi

 Hemingways—only 45 minutes from Nairobi’s airport—is well-located for Nairobi explorations.
 Our Micato Safari Director will outline a personalized programme when we arrive (and, of course, be with us when we depart).
 A visit to Karen Blixen’s nearby home, now one of Kenya’s National Museums, is an inspiring prelude to safari.
 The orphaned, lovingly cared-for elephants at the David Sheldrick Widlife Trust are unforgettable.
-And we highly recommend an interactive visit to Micato-AmericaShare’s Harambee Centre, an oasis of learning, nurture, and hope in the midst of one of Nairobi’s worst slums.
+And we highly recommend an interactive visit to Micato-AmericaShare’s Harambee Centre, an oasis of learning, nurture, and hope in the midst of one of Nairobi’s worst shantytowns.